joelparkerhenderson/system-quality-attributes/README.md

 ### Automatability

 The quality, ability, or extent of being automatable.

+  * [Wikipedia](https://wikipedia.org/wiki/Automation): Automation describes a wide range of technologies that reduce human intervention in processes, namely by predetermining decision criteria, subprocess relationships, and related actions, as well as embodying those predeterminations in machines.

   * [Dictionary](https://www.dictionary.com/browse/automatable): to apply the principles of automation to (a mechanical process, industry, office, etc.). to operate or control by automation. to displace or make obsolete by automation. to install automatic procedures, as for manufacturing or servicing; follow or utilize the principles of automation.